mikeal/mind/README.md

-# mind - A Manual
+# Mind - a manual

-This is a manual about this mind named "mind."
+This is a manual about this mind named "Mind."

 The root of this manual is a translation of "Six Subtle Dharma Doors," a classic buddhist mediation manual by the great master 智顗 (Zhìyǐ).